 The general assessment is that the quality of the statistics is high, because the quality of the registers is high.
+Because it is a compulsory register, where all cattle has to be registered.

 5.7 Data revision - policy

 Statistics Denmark revises published figures in accordance with the Revision Policy for Statistics Denmark.
 The common procedures and principles of the Revision Policy are for some statistics supplemented by a specific revision practice.